c5shen/ATMerger/README.md

 1. A list of overlapping alignments to merge (all alignments need to overlap with each other on some taxa)
 2. The output file path
 3. The number of cores (for the purpose of multi-processing)
+4. (Optional) a file stating the specific order that the merging should occur

 # Usage